KurtSchneider0/kurtschneider0.github.io/content/posts/bashrc.md

 ## What is .bashrc

-`.bashrc` is a file that lies in your home directory.
+`.bashrc` is a file that is in your home directory.
 It executes on terminal bootup and refreshing.
 It is written in bash.
 You can use it to customize your terminal in different ways.

 ## Echo ascii text